enniovilla/project-3-ci/README.md

 - [GitHub](https://github.com/) to store files for the website.
 - [Lucidchart](https://www.lucidchart.com/) to create the flowchart.
 - [Heroku](https://www.heroku.com/) to deploy this project.

+## Deployment

+The application has been deployed from GitHub to Heroku by following the steps:

+1. Create or log in to your account at [Heroku](https://www.heroku.com/).
+2. Create a new app, add a unique app name and then choose your region.
+3. Click on create app.
+4. Go to "Settings".
+5. Under Config Vars add a key "PORT" and value "8000".
+6. Add required buildpacks (further dependencies).
+For this project, set it up so Python will be on top and Node.js on bottom.
+7. Go to "Deploy" and select "GitHub" in "Deployment method".
+8. To connect Heroku app to your Github repository code enter your repository name, click "Search" and then "Search" when it shows below.
+9. Choose the branch you want to build your app from.
+10. If preferred, click on "Enable Automatic Deploys", which keeps the app up to date with your GitHub repository.
+11. Wait for the app to build.
+Once ready you will see the “App was successfully deployed” message and a "View" button to take you to your deployed link.